 \subsection{Outlook and techniques}

-Our approach to realizability seems more elementary than earlier ones, which have used heavier technical machinery, including Berkovich geometry and residue theory of elliptic singularities.
-These techniques, have not yet been applied in higher genus, but our results provide a hint towards the subtleties of this task.
-The cost is combinatorial complexity -- finding appropriate tropical modifications and checking the relevant Hurwitz conditions is practically challenging, and the combinatorial constructions occupy most of the paper.
-With some such techniques developed, it seems fruitful to try to combine them with other viewpoints.
+Our approach to realizability is more elementary than earlier ones, which rely on heavier technical machinery such as Tate's non-archimedean uniformization for elliptic curves and the residue theory of elliptic singularities.
+These techniques have not yet been extended to higher genera, but our results hint at the subtleties involved in this.
+The cost of our method is high combinatorial complexity: finding appropriate tropical modifications and verifying the relevant Hurwitz conditions is challenging in practice, and much of the paper is devoted to these combinatorial constructions.
+Once such techniques are developed, it seems potentially fruitful to combine them with other viewpoints.

-One avenue that should be fruitful is the link to singularity theory of curves.
-Our techniques seem to be good at producing examples, while the geometry of Gorenstein curves used in~\cite{RSW17B} seems better equipped to prove statements, at least once they have been guessed.
-We expect that progress in genus $2$ and beyond will come from revisiting the genus $2$ results above using Abel--Jacobi maps of Gorenstein curves of genus $2$, following Battistella--Carocci~\cite{BC23}.\footnote{In fact, during the conference {\it GeNeSys} in Belalp in September 2024, Carocci already sketched why these results should hold from the point of view of genus $2$ curve singularities.}
+One promising direction is the connection to the singularity theory of curves.
+Our methods are particularly effective for producing examples, whereas the geometry of Gorenstein curves used in~\cite{RSW17B} seems better suited for proving statements once they have been conjectured.
+We expect that progress in genus $2$ and beyond will involve revisiting the genus-$2$ results using Abel--Jacobi maps of Gorenstein curves of genus $2$, following Battistella--Carocci~\cite{BC23}.\footnote{During the conference {\it GeNeSys} in Belalp in September 2024, Carocci sketched why these results are consistent with the perspective from genus-$2$ curve singularities.}

 We use some general algebro-geometric techniques -- essentially ``pure thought'' arguments -- and we mention them here in case they may be useful.
 First, while we use results on modifiability~\cite{ABBR2}, we explain this as a comparison between two moduli spaces of maps from curves.
 The basic object for us is a map $C\to\PP^1$ over a non-archimedean field.
-We view this as a point of the Hurwitz space, and produce tropical pictures from the combinatorics of limits in two different compact moduli spaces: the admissible cover space~\cite{ACV,HM82} and the logarithmic stable map space~\cite{Che10,Li01}:
+We view this as a point in the Hurwitz space and produce tropical pictures from the combinatorics of limits in two different compact moduli spaces: the admissible cover space~\cite{ACV,HM82} and the logarithmic stable map space~\cite{Che10,Li01}: